Counted Cross Stitch

 After visiting the local library I came up with a book that featured a cross stitched picture for every month of the year.
 Very nice pictures, but - only Cross Stitch and Backstitch again.
 After looking for a while longer, it occurred to me, that obviously all the other Cross Stitch variations are rather used in Canvas Work?
 Maybe I got it wrong, but regarding the part of me that was chafing impatiently at the bit already, I settled for a sampler by Mme de Dillmont containing Full Cross Stitch and Backstitch.
 Basta.

 To my delight, I found a largish scrap of even-weave, most like Aida, but sloppy and rather grey-yellowish than white.
-I decided to test my new 8" Hardwick Manor hoop (Klass & Gessmann) on this project and sallied out to assemble the more or less fitting colors from my Soledi stash.
+I decided to test my new 8" Hardwick Manor hoop (Klass & Gessmann) on this project and sallied out to assemble the more or less fitting colours from my Soledi stash.

 1. The fabric was cut to the size denoted in the instruction file: 21.6 x 25.5 cm, enlarged by 3 cm.
 Yes, this was the first mistake, it should have been 3 cm on every side, ergo 28 x 32 cm instead of 25 x 29 cm.
 I must have been in la-la-land (where you can find me frequently, indeed), but no big deal, should have sufficed anyway.

-Soon I began to wonder, though: not only did I have to put the fabric out of the hoop while stitching the edges - it even lacked one or two centimeters in width for the whole pattern to fit in!
+Soon I began to wonder, though: not only did I have to put the fabric out of the hoop while stitching the edges - it even lacked one or two centimetres in width for the whole pattern to fit in!
 What had gone wrong?
 A miscount in the template?
 No. It dawned on me, that there is something like a thread count.
 My fabric had ca. 11 threads per inch, and indeed!
 The instruction said: "We recommend beginners start with 14 count Aida (the most common cross stitch fabric), which is what we have based our design size on."
 RTFMF! (read the f... antastic manual first!)